 An appraisal is the process taken by a licensed, professional, third-party appraiser to value a piece of real estate.
 Appraisals are done for many reasons, but typically the purpose is to find a fair market value.
 The most common type of appraisal is done in order to value the property to secure a loan for a new purchase.
-An appraisal is different than a Broker Price Opinion (BPO).
+An appraisal is different than a Broker Price Opinion (BPO), which we’ll discuss in detail in the next chapter.

 Most lenders require that a property be appraised before they will fund a loan.
 Why?
 So they know their investment is protected.
 A bank knows that the home is collateral for the loan, so they need it to be worth more than the loan.
 That way, in the event of default, they can sell the home and get their money back.